 In our last post we introduced two special materials from the rainforest: rattan and water hyacinth.
 Here, we continue the exploration of the sustainable materials that we can harvest from the forest: this time it is pandan and banana.

 In future posts, we will be doing a deep dive on each of the materials we hope to use in our beautiful, unique products to provide a better understanding of just how incredible these materials are.

 We also made a brief video of our adventures into Java and Borneo to share from the latest sourcing expedition in January.
 We hope you enjoy it!

-Pandanus is a lowland and beach forest plant which includes natural fibers that can be utilized for various kinds of crafts.
+Pandanus is a lowland and beach forest plant which includes natural fibres that can be utilized for various kinds of crafts.
 Pandanus are palm-like, deciduous trees and shrubs.
-Their leaves “pandan” are commonly used in traditional handicraft and are key ingredients in South East Asian cuisine
+Their leaves, “pandan”, are commonly used in traditional handicraft as well as being key ingredients in South East Asian cuisine

-Most people consider banana bark and leaves (dry) as useless waste.
-Banana can be used as a beautiful painting artwork and as a woven material used in fashion and furnishings.
-The hands of creative people bring amazing art to life with this natural fiber.
-The Abaka species provide the strongest natural fiber from this plant.
+Most people consider banana bark and the dry leaves to be useless waste.
+However, banana can be used as a beautiful painting artwork and as a woven material used in fashion and furnishings.
+The hands of creative people bring amazing art to life with this natural fibre.
+The Abaka species provide the strongest natural fibre from this plant.